 Adjusting layers on the go

 Adjusting layers by venting can take various forms but generally means loosening clothing to help the body to stay cooler.
 To remove a layer requires a stop, but venting can be done on the move.
-It is a trick for micro-adjusting layers which helps to keep the body at the optimum temperature to perform.
+This trick for micro-adjusting layers helps to keep the body at the optimum temperature to perform.

 Removing your hat or other headwear and stuffing it in a pocket is one of the simplest things to do and will immediately make you feel cooler.